-The NSW Government’s Commercial Fisheries Business Adjustment Program introduces linkages between shares and catch or effort.
-This will give fishers the ability to invest in their businesses with more certainty than ever before.
+The NSW Government’s Commercial Fisheries Business Adjustment Program introduced linkages between shares and catch or effort, to provide greater certainty and ensure the long-term viability and sustainability of the NSW commercial fishing industry.
+Fishers now have the ability to invest in their businesses with more certainty than ever before.
 Importantly, share linkages have been tailored to each share class.

 A range of assistance measures has been provided to help industry through this transition process.

 In 2018, the NSW Government introduced changes to fishing boat licensing so that fishers only required a fishing boat licence if conducting certain fishing activities, known as “declared commercial fishing boat activities”.
 Fishers did not need a boat licence for:

 From 1 May 2019, the requirement for a fishing boat licence was removed for boats 20 metres or less in Ocean Trawl Inshore Prawn, Offshore Prawn and Fish Northern Zone.

 These changes have now been superseded by the removal of boat licence requirements for all fishing boats – see Licensing & forms for more information.

 Since 1 December 2017 new share linkage and management arrangements commenced in most share classes.

 Fishers can learn how to adapt their business to Quota Management by, downloading the Hunter to Harvester guide (PDF, 1239.88 KB).

 For information on Commercial Fishing Licence and Fishing Boat Licence renewals and management fees, please see the Licensing & forms webpage.